visionQuestionGroup/RubyOnRails/README.md

 Response Status Code: TBD

 {
-  message: "You cannot make a guess!
+  "message": "You cannot make a guess!
 You're too slow" }

 Response Status Code: TBD
 {
-  message: "You cannot make a guess on your own post.
+  "message": "You cannot make a guess on your own post.
 You are a cheater!"
 }
 ```